bohdon/maya-pymetanode/README.md

 The implementation is very simple: python data is serialized into a string that is stored on a Maya node, and deserialized using `ast.literal_eval` when retrieved.
-Each 'metaclass' type adds an attribute on the node that is used to perform fast searching for nodes by metaclass.
-Data goes through a basic encoding and decoding that allows node references and other potential future features.
+Each 'metaclass' type adds an attribute on the node that is used to perform fast searching for nodes by the existence of that attribute.
+Data goes through a basic encoding and decoding that allows node references and other possible features.

+### PyMel vs cmds

+When you import `pymetanode` it tests for the existence of pymel and, if available, imports a pymel version of the api that accepts PyNode, str, and MObjects for all node arguments.
+If PyMel isn't available, the default api is imported which supports nodes as str or MObject.

 ## Running Tests